-- 12. The Parties agree to monitor quality and safeguards arrangements during transition. - 13.
-Working arrangements between the Commonwealth, WA and the WA NDIS authority to ensure appropriate management and monitoring of quality and safeguard arrangements during transition will be set out in the Operational Plan.
-This will include specific roles and responsibilities, information exchange details, provider registration, complaints management, monitoring and will specify the relevant processes for serious incident reporting. - 14.
-The Parties agree that working arrangements under the Operational plan are established to ensure that the WA NDIS authority, the Department of Social Services and the NDIA are able to monitor and establish appropriate mechanisms to share provider information where there is an established risk to participants or the NDIS. - 15.
+- 11. The Parties agree to monitor quality and safeguards arrangements during transition. - 12.
+Working arrangements between the Commonwealth, WA and the NDIA to ensure appropriate management and monitoring of quality and safeguard arrangements during transition will be set out in the Operational Plan.
+This will include specific roles and responsibilities, information exchange details, provider registration, complaints management, monitoring and will specify the relevant processes for serious incident reporting. - 13.
+The Parties agree that working arrangements under the Operational plan are established to ensure that the Department of Social Services and the NDIA are able to monitor and establish appropriate mechanisms to share provider information where there is an established risk to participants or the NDIS. - 14.
 If monitoring of quality and safeguard arrangements indicates that participants and agreed transition arrangements are at risk, a jointly agreed strategy for addressing issues will be developed, consistent with the risk management clauses of this Agreement.

-Schedule H
+Schedule G